aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

     - If you chose CodeCommit, the name of CodeCommit repository will be used when we create pipeline with codepipeline-stack.template.
     - If you created a CodeStar Connection, the full connection ARN of the CodeStar Connection will be used when we create pipeline with codepipeline-stack.template.
 3. Specify parameter values in *identity-center-stacks-parameters.json* file in the repository.
 Those parameters will be used by the CodePipeline to create other 2 CloudFormation stacks.
-    - The value of *"ICMappingBucketName"* parameter is used by both codepipeline-stack.template and identity-center-stacks-parameters.json.
+    - The value of *"ICMappingBucketName"* parameter is used by both codepipeline-stack.template and identity-center-stacks-parameters.json, must be same.
     - As you've chosen to manage Identity Center in a delegated administrator account, the value of *"AdminDelegated"* must be **true**.
     - If you have Control Tower enabled, change the value of *"ControlTowerEnabled"* to "true", else, keep it "false".
     - If you have an existing IAM role or a user to manage Identity Center without triggering notifications for manual changes, add the ARN of the existing IAM role or user to *"ICAutomationAdminArn"* and change the value of *"createICAdminRole"* to "false".
 If you do not have an existing IAM role or a user, leave the value of *"ICAutomationAdminArn"* empty '' and change the value of *"createICAdminRole"* to true and the solution will create an IAM role for you.